tsdat/tsdat/docs/tutorials/vap_pipelines.md

             or `CENTER`).
             - **`range`** defines how far (in seconds) from the first/last timestamp to search for the previous/next measurement.
-            - **`width`** defines the size of the averaging window in seconds (600s = 10 min).
+            - **`width`** defines the size of the averaging window in seconds ("600s" = 10 min).

-            **EXAMPLE:** In the window shown below, the `alignment` is technically set to "`LEFT`", which just means that the 00:00 timestamp represents measurements from 00:00 to 10:00.
-No matter what "`alignment`" is set to, `CreateTimeGrid` will always start at 00:00.
-For instance, if "`alignment`" were set to "`CENTER`" and the `width` is 600s (10 minutes), the 01:00:00 timestamp represents bin-averaged data between 00:55:00 and 01:05:00.
+            **EXAMPLE:** In the window shown below, the `alignment` is technically set to `LEFT`, which just means that the 00:00 timestamp represents measurements from 00:00 to 10:00.
+No matter what `alignment` is set to, `CreateTimeGrid` will always start at 00:00.
+For instance, if `alignment` were set to `CENTER` and the `width` is 600s (10 minutes), the 01:00:00 timestamp represents bin-averaged data between 00:55:00 and 01:05:00.
 Tsdat will attempt to fetch the file that contains data for the previous 5 minutes here.
-If a filename with a timestamp 10 minutes prior cannot be found, the data variables at the 01:00:00 timestamp will be set to nan.
+I.e. if a filename with a timestamp 10 minutes prior cannot be found, the data variables at the 01:00:00 timestamp will be set to nan.

             ![transform_params](vap/tranform_params.png)